vgwb/Antura/docs/en/manual/index.md

 ---
-title: "User Manual"
+title: "Manual"
 ---
-# Learn with Antura User Manual
+# Learn with Antura - Manual

 > [!NOTE] For Educators 👩‍🏫
 > Antura is more than a game: it can be combined with classroom activities, follow-up discussions, and learning materials.
 > This manual helps you integrate Learn with Antura into your lessons and guide children through both play and discovery.

-## Teacher Guide
+## Teacher Manual

 - [Introduction](./introduction.md) - introduction to Learn with Antura
 - 📥 [Install](./install.md) — instructions for setting up on mobile or PC.